nusrobomaster/nusrobomaster.github.io/docs/nav-teams/Waffle-Dudes.md

 1. Can only shoot non-aerial robots

-    - Gun swivel movement does not need to extend to high angles over vertical axis
+    - Gun swivel movement does not need to extend to high angles along vertical axis

 2. Only 1 17mm launching mechanism and one laser

-    - Also limited by "barrel heat" mechanic, hence there is a need to focus on the accuraccy of the gun - make every shot count
+    - Also limited by "barrel heat" mechanic, hence there is a need to focus on the accuracy of the gun - make every shot count

 3. 17 mm ball projectile specifications